whizzzkid/home-infrastructure/README.md

 # Home Infrastructure

-Modernize your home infrastructure, be a pro!
+Modernize your home infrastructure, like a pro!

 *Please read through the entire documentation before starting.*